elijahcarrel/inbox-comics/README.md

 1. Apollo Server (GraphQL) for communication with client
 1. MongoDB Atlas for our database cluster
 1. Mongoose for interacting with mongodb database
-1. ElasticEmail for sending emails
+1. AWS SES for sending emails

 ## Why this project is open-sourced
 Simply because it's a good template for creating modern web apps.
 Feel free to fork this as a template for your own